🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 While the popularity of NFTs - non-fungible tokens - appears to be an even more volatile thing than crypto, as a whole, there’s no denying that these specific tokens are still very sought-after.

-This is even more so true when you consider that the number of use cases for NFTs is growing and expanding, each day.
-Just take NFT domains, as an example - it’s a rather fresh concept, and one that’s only growing in popularity, with time!
+This is even more true when you consider that the number of use cases for NFTs is growing and expanding, each day.
+Just take NFT domains, as an example - they started as a new concept, and now they’re becoming an essential piece of the Web3 ecosystem.

-Not only does the Stax wallet allow you to store different NFTs within, but it also has advanced features, such as your favorite NFT showcase on the lock screen.
-The wallet is very customizable, in this regard - on an unrelated note, you can even add a name to it, which will also be showcased on the aforementioned curved edge!
+The wallet is very customizable, in this regard - on an unrelated note, you can even add a name to your Stax device, which will also be showcased on the aforementioned curved edge!

-Back to my original point, if you’re an avid NFT collector, or you’re just planning on checking the latest non-fungible trends out, you can rest assured that you’ll be able to store most of your tokens within the Ledger Stax.
+Back to my original point, if you’re an avid NFT collector or you’re just planning on checking the latest non-fungible trends out, you can rest assured that you’ll be able to store most of your tokens within the Ledger Stax.

-Built With Simplicity In Mind
+Built With Simplicity in Mind

-All of that is to say - if you’re a newbie in the industry, things can get really confusing, fast.
-Crypto service and product providers know this, and thus, aim to create their products / services in a beginner-friendly and simple-to-understand manner.
+If you’re a newbie in the industry, things can get really confusing, fast.
+Crypto service and product providers know this, and thus, aim to create their products/services in a beginner-friendly and simple-to-understand manner.

 As far as this Ledger Stax review is concerned, the product in question is no different!

-Ledger Stax is a very intuitive and simple-to-navigate-through device.
+Ledger Stax is a very intuitive and simple-to-navigate device.
 Unlike many old crypto wallets, the Stax focuses on displaying all of the important information in a detailed and user-friendly manner, via its large display screen.

-This is especially true when it comes to the topic of transaction signing.
+This is especially true when it comes to transaction signing.
 Evidently, it’s one of the most important aspects of any crypto wallet - if this process is confusing, and you end up not really knowing what you’re doing, it can lead to a loss of funds.
 Not an ideal scenario to find yourself in.

 In addition to the above-mentioned point, it’s worth emphasizing that the Stax employs simplicity and ease of use in all aspects of its operations and working model.
-If you’re a newbie in the field, and are looking for a high-end device that would not only protect your crypto, but also allow you to navigate the market at your own pace, the brand-new product from Ledger is certainly worth considering!
+If you’re a newbie in the field and are looking for a high-end device that would not only protect your crypto but also allow you to navigate the market at your own pace, the brand-new product from Ledger is certainly worth considering!

 Full Ledger Live Connectivity

-If you own any of the already-existing Ledger wallets, you’re probably well-familiar with Ledger Live.
+If you own any of the already-existing Ledger wallets, you’re probably well familiar with Ledger Live.
 For the people who are reading this Ledger Stax review as their first encounter with the brand, let me fill you in - it’s a dedicated user interface that all owners of said wallets would use to manage and take care of their crypto.

 Truth be told, as the crypto storage industry advances, there are more and more well-designed UIs coming out.
 Even so, Ledger Live remains one of the most user-friendly and simple-to-navigate user interfaces on the market!

-Ledger Stax review: Ledger Live showcase.
+Ledger Stax review: a section for Ledger Live on Ledger's website.

 All in all, it’s a superb piece of software.
 The point here, however, is that the Stax will work perfectly well with Ledger Live.

-While this is something that you’d come to expect, in general, it’s worth emphasizing that you’ll be able to browse through and easily send funds from an already-existing Ledger wallet that you might own, to the Stax.
-While both wallets can’t be used at the same time, with the Ledger Live interface, the process of transferring funds will still be simple to perform!
+While this is something that you’d come to expect, in general, it’s worth emphasizing that you’ll be able to browse through and easily send funds from an already-existing Ledger wallet that you might own to the Stax.
+While both wallets can’t be used at the same time, with the Ledger Live interface, the process of transferring funds will be simple to perform!

 Ledger Stax Review: CONS